dan1ssimo/financial-news-summarizer/README.md

 ## About the project
 A small Streamlit application for obtaining summaries of financial news.
-Under the hood, it uses llama-cpp-python with local GGUF models (Qwen by default), and when they are missing, a simple fallback algorithm is activated.
+Under the hood, it uses llama-cpp-python with local GGUF models (for now only [Qwen3-1.7B-GGUF](https://huggingface.co/Qwen/Qwen3-1.7B-GGUF) supported), and when they are missing, a simple fallback algorithm is activated.

 ## Web UI (Streamlit)
 ![Financial News Summarizer Interface](docs/demo.png)